chrishare/chrishare.github.io/_posts/2023-01-05-money-tips.md

 ---
-title: "Money Basics for People With Not Much
+title: "Money Basics for People With Not Much"
 excerpt_separator: "<!--more-->"
 categories:
   - Money